By Ed Staskus

 “You never know,” he said.
 “If it does, pull aim squeeze and sweep.”

 I buckled in, buckling the five-point harness belt.
 The car was a bat out of hell of acceleration, but no matter what happened I wasn’t going anywhere.
 The belt was the kind used to restrain madmen.

 I waited until there was no traffic.
-“Fire in the hole,” I said.
 I put the car in first got started burned rubber put it in second third and fourth and flew across the bridge breathing fire.
 The engine was just as loud driving the car as it was standing beside the car.
 I got it up to sixty in about ten seconds before starting to slow down.
 The bridge was far behind us by then.

 “So long as you don’t mind getting nine miles to the gallon,” I said.

-We got the car back in the garage without a scratch.
+We got the car back in our garage without a scratch.
 That would have been a nightmare.
-My brother-in-law was fussy as a newborn with his old busted car reborn.
+My brother-in-law was fussy as a newborn with his old car made new.
+Even though he kept it bedded down indoors, he secured a waterproof car cover over it.
 As the garage door was closing itself, I noticed the license plate mounted on the chrome rear bumper.

 “NGHTMRE,” is what it said.

 Ed Staskus posts stories on 147 Stanley Street http://www.147stanleystreet.com and Cleveland Daybook http://www.clevelandohiodaybook.com.
 To get the site’s monthly feature in your in-box click on “Follow.”